felixgro/framez/README.md

 ## Roadmap
 * [ ] Add support for custom storage locations (custom server directory)
-* [ ] Add settings pages for configuring the plugin in the dashboard
+* [X] Add settings pages for configuring the plugin in the dashboard
+* [X] Add Custom Post Type (CPT) for managing galleries with metadata and interactive gallery preview
 * [ ] Add support for custom image sizes

 ## Development